 - Ladle out about ½ cup of the hot broth into a glass measuring cup and whisk in 2 tablespoons of cornstarch.
 Once the cornstarch is fully dissolved, pour it into the soup and simmer on medium-low heat for about 10 minutes.
 If you want it thicker, repeat the process.

 - Another option would be to add 2 tablespoons of flour when you cook the onions and sausage and before adding the broth.
 Cook the flour for 2-3 minutes, then add the remaining ingredients.
 The soup will thicken as it boils and simmers.

-Sausage and Kale Soup is pretty hearty on it’s own, but a loaf of crusty bread is never a bad call.
+Sausage and Kale Soup is pretty hearty on its own, but a loaf of crusty bread is never a bad call.
 Homemade Garlic Bread is also quite delicious.
-Add a big green salad and make it a complete meal.
+Add a big copycat Olive Garden Salad and make it a complete meal.
 If you want to add a little something to the soup, try some fresh minced parsley and some freshly shredded Parmesan cheese.

 Leftover Sausage and Kale Soup should be stored in an airtight container in the fridge for up to 3-4 days.
 Reheat carefully in the microwave or on the stovetop (recommended).